survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Dynamic Paths with a Dynamic `import`

 The same idea works with dynamic `import`.
 Instead of passing a complete path, you can pass a partial one.
-Webpack will set up a context internally.
+Webpack sets up a context internally.
 Here's a brief example:

 ```javascript
 // Set up a target or derive this somehow